ganobrega/vtexy/docs/README.md

 ## What is Vtexy?

-Is a developer framework to simule the instance of a VTEXY Legacy Store.
+Is a developer framework to emulate a instance of a VTEXY Legacy Store.

 ## How does it help me?